Plumbing is one of the world’s oldest professions dating back to Roman times.

 Shamsuddin Miah, 36, had hoped to become a teacher, but a congenital heart condition since birth saw him turn his attention to construction, and more specifically plumbing, following advice from a tutor at The College of Haringey, Enfield and North East London (CONEL).

-He is now studying a Level 2 Diploma in Plumbing and Heating, having completed Level 1 last year and before that a Level 1 Diploma in Basic Construction, which covered various industry skills, including bricklaying, painting Put your heart into a plumbing careerand woodwork.
+He is now studying a Level 2 Diploma in Plumbing and Heating, having completed Level 1 last year and before that a Level 1 Diploma in Basic Construction, which covered various industry skills, including bricklaying, painting and woodwork.

 “When I was doing the bricklaying I was in agony, and my tutor asked me if I’d thought about plumbing, as they thought I’d be good at it and it would be less demanding strength-wise,” he said